christc4/web/sites/avsbq.org/if/death.md

 <img src=".pix/lenin.gif" style="width:410px; height: auto;">

-> _…for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God_ - Ruth 1:16
+> _for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God_ - Ruth 1:16

 <details><summary>Unfurl for a poem</summary>
 Do not stand at my grave and weep,